d-g-a/opus-major-fe-challenge/README.md

 ## Things to know

-- Sounds play when you click on the page.
+- Sounds play when you click the three buttons on the navigation bar and landing page.
+Also when a new form is submitted.

-- As the user creation with the api provided is not very busy, I used a math.random to generate a random number of users created per minute.*
+- As the user creation with the api provided is not very busy, I used a math.random to generate a random number of users created per minute.

 ## or run locally